How To Make Mochi Donuts At Home (Pon de Ring Copycat Recipe)

 Rest the donuts on a wire rack and allow them to cool completely before glazing.
 During this time, you can work on making the glaze.
 Here are some of our recommendations:

-Sugar Glaze: combine powdered sugar and lemon juice and mix well until a glaze forms.
+Sugar Glaze: Combine powdered sugar and lemon juice and mix well until a glaze forms.

 Strawberry Glaze: Melt white chocolate carefully in the microwave or using a water bath, and then add strawberry jam to taste.

-8) Enjoying the Donuts
+8) Enjoying the Pon de Ring Donuts

 Once the donuts are glazed and/or decorated, enjoy!
 We recommend consuming them within a day or two.